Looking for the best rabbit cage wire?

 We recommend using a good quality weld mesh for this, along with some other tools mentioned later.

 Finding the best tools for the job is vital in enhancing the security and structure of your cage or hutch.
 Below we have listed some of the essential tools for wiring your rabbits cage and improving your rabbits safety and security.

-This is the most important feature of your rabbits home, because this is the difference between being kept safe or being attacked by predators.
+A good rabbit cage wire roll is the most important thing for improving the safety of your rabbits home.
+This is because this is the difference between being kept safe or being attacked by predators.

 It’s common for many rabbit hutches to use chicken wire as the separator between the hutch and the outside world.
 However, chicken wire is only strong enough to prevent your pet getting out, not prevent predators getting in.
 So if you’ve got a chicken mesh hutch, listen up.